hardmanko/ofxCX/docs/mainpage.md

 Experiments:
 ------------------------
-+ basicChangeDetection - A very straightforward change-detection task demonstrating some of the features of CX like presentation of time-locked stimuli, keyboard response collection, and use of the CX_RandomNumberGenerator.
++ changeDetection - A very straightforward change-detection task demonstrating some of the features of CX like presentation of time-locked stimuli, keyboard response collection, and use of the CX_RandomNumberGenerator.
-+ advancedChangeDetection - This example expands on basicChangeDetection, including CX_DataFrame and CX_TrialController
-in order to simplify the experiment.
+There is also an advanced version of the changeDetection task that shows how to do data storage and output with a CX_DataFrame and how to use a custom coordinate system with visual stimuli so that you don't have to work in pixels.
 + nBack - Demonstrates advanced use of CX_SlidePresenter in the implementation of an N-Back task.
+An advanced version of this example contrasts two methods of rendering stimuli with a CX_SlidePresenter, demonstrating the advantages of each.

 Misc.:
 -----------------------